WZST-FM: History

-On December 22, 2016, LHTC Media announced that following the end of its Christmas music stint on the 26th, WZST would flip to variety hits, using the small market Jack FM network, as "100.9 Jack FM".
+On December 22, 2016, LHTC Media announced that following the end of its Christmas music stint on December 26, WZST would flip to variety hits, using the small market Jack FM network, as "100.9 Jack FM".
 WZST retained its West Virginia Mountaineers broadcasts, including football, men's and women's basketball, and baseball.

 On January 6, 2025, WZST replaced the adult hits format with a simulcast of conservative talk-formatted WMMN (920 AM) in Fairmont, branded as "The Torch".
+On April 15, 2026, the station added the "-FM" suffix to allow WMMN to become WZST.

+On July 1, 2026 it was announced that WZST had lost its flagship rights to the West Virginia Mountaineers broadcasts as they will return to the original flagship stations WVAQ-FM and WAJR-AM in Morgantown beginning with the 2026-27 football season.